hborawski/UCI-Workshop-Starter/README.md

 ```

-If you go look at the changes in your browser, you should see `Hello From a new Component!` on the page, great!
+If you switch back to your browser at `http://localhost:8080`, you should see `Hello From a new Component!` on the page; great!

 ### JSX